 I have wanted to write this post for years now, in fact, I’ve probably written it in my mind a million times.
 I just never really knew when it would be a good time to write it, what really to put in the post, and if it really would be an interesting post.
-I guess the best way to do it is to start from the beginning and work my way over the last 19 years of my life.
+The best way to do it is to start from the beginning and work my way over the last 19 years of my life.
 I was living with PCOS.

 Living with PCOS